Skip to main content

 Connection Method 2: Bring Your Own Bot (Advanced)

-Use this path if your organization requires its own Azure app registration, or you want the bot to appear under your own branding.
+Use this path if your organization requires its own Azure app registration, or you want the bot to appear under your own name and branding.

 Notes & limitations